CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 using Microsoft.Toolkit.Mvvm.Input;
 ```

+> [!NOTE]
-**Note** on `RelayCommand` constructors.
-MvvmLight uses weak references to establish the link between the command and the action called from the associated class.
+> MvvmLight uses weak references to establish the link between the command and the action called from the associated class.
 This is not required by the MVVM Toolkit implementation and if this optional parameter has been set to `true` in any of your constructors, this will be removed.

 ### Using RelayCommand with asynchronous actions